 But Seau's position was akin to say Derrick Brooks' than Ray Lewis'.

 That is no way does it mean he's not worthy of his spot.
-He 100% does.
+He 100% is.
 We just think it's a bit of a "code cheat" to list him as an inside linebacker but then again Seau was a "cheat code" in nickel situations—he'd freelance all over the place—as a joker rushers (pick a hole) on the edge, mugging the line as a linebacker.
 He was remarkable.